rachel-dynamsoft/label-recognition-docs-mobile/programming-old/objectivec-swift/user-guide-mrz.md

    >
    >- Network connection is required for the license to work.
    >- The license string here will grant you a time-limited trial license.
-   >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a> to request for an extension.
+   >- If the license has expired, you can log into the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">Dynamsoft customer portal</a> to request for an extension.

 ### Initialize the Camera Module